pmeeny/CI-MS2-BicepMusicFanSite/README.md

 Bug Number | Comment |  Solution/Design decision |
 ------------ | ------------- | ------------- |
-1 | TBC | TBC
-The time spent is displaying after each question
-The fix was to create a new div called total_time_spent, and to update this div as part of the method displayQuestions() instead of checkAnswer()
+1 | The time spent is displaying after each question, not in total | The fix was to create a new div called total_time_spent, and to update this div as part of the method displayQuestions() instead of checkAnswer()

-2 allAnswers element was being overwritten if 2 questions had the same number The fix was to create a new counter, and to increment that separately when adding to the allAnswers list
+2 | The allAnswers element was being overwritten if 2 questions had the same number | The fix was to create a new counter, and to increment that separately when adding to the allAnswers list

-3 Top score was not displaying the current value, once a quiz has been completed Fix was to call getTopScore after setTopScore once 10 questions were complete
+3 | The top score was not displaying the current value, once a quiz has been completed | The fix was to call getTopScore after setTopScore once 10 questions were complete

-4. Top score is not displayed after 1st attempt results page.
-Fix was to  $("#top_score").show() to show the div

-5. After the mailing list mailing list modal closes the screen remains dark and the index isn't loading properly.
-Fix was to add $("#mailingListModal").modal("hide"); when submit button is clicked
+4 | The top score is not displayed after 1st attempt results page | The fix was to  $("#top_score").show() to show the div 5 | After the mailing list mailing list modal closes the screen remains dark and the index isn't loading properly. |The fix was to add $("#mailingListModal").modal("hide"); when submit button is clicked

 <br>